nigelfloe/fusion-upgrade-scripts/README.md

 Pre-requisites
 --------------

-1. Install Python 2.7.2+, Install python Kazoo library (https://kazoo.readthedocs.org/en/latest/install.html)
+1. Install Python 2.7.2+ and Kazoo library (https://kazoo.readthedocs.org/en/latest/install.html)
 2. Make sure there is enough free disk space (more than what current fusion directory occupies)
 3. `cd` to the base directory of an existing Fusion install.
 (E.g, if `fusion` is installed at `/opt/lucidworks/fusion`, then do `cd /opt/lucidworks`).
 4. All the below commands assume the user is in the base directory of an existing Fusion install.
 Copy the latest version of fusion to the base directory.